-The graphs are not as clear as I would like.
 The larger circle on the left represents consumption.
 It totals 100 quadrillion Btus.
 The smaller circle represents production.
 It totals 71 quadrillion Btus.
 Renewables are in the section pulled out.
 In total, renewables amount to 10% of production or 7% of consumption.
 The vast majority of renewables are hydroelectric and "other biomass" (wood used to heat homes and fuel some electric generating plants).